GabeScott/standard-works-vault/General Conference/1977 October - The Balm of Gilead.md

 The lyrics of a song record:

-There is a Balm in Gilead,
+>There is a Balm in Gilead,

-To make the wounded whole,
+>To make the wounded whole,

-There is a Balm in Gilead,

-To heal the sin sick soul.
+>To heal the sin sick soul.

-(“There Is a Balm in Gilead,” Recreational Songs, The Church of Jesus Christ of Latter-day Saints, 1949, p.
-130.)
+>

 I recently asked a doctor of family medicine how much of his time was devoted purely to correcting physical disorders.
 He has a large practice, and after thoughtfully considering, he answered, “Not more than 20 percent.
 The rest of the time I seem to be working on problems that very much affect the physical well-being of my patients but do not originate in the body.